mdicaire/message_management_rest_api_app/README.md

 ## Automation

-Continuous Integration script (build, test and deploy): ./local/ci.sh
+A continuous integration script located in ./local/ci.sh can be used to build, test and deploy the app